freesoul84/suicide_visualization/README.md

 # suicide_visualization
-Data analysis of suicide happened in India between year 2001 to 2012
+Data analysis of suicide happened in India from year 2001 to 2012.

+data downloaded from kaggle.